-We're looking forward to seeing you in the James M. Milne Library for Spring Semester 2023!
+We're looking forward to seeing you in the James M. Milne Library for Fall Semester 2023!
 The library staff are committed to providing library services, resources and research spaces to our students, faculty and staff.
 All guests are expected to adhere to College guidelines and policies.
 Protecting the health and safety of library visitors and staff is chief among our guiding principles.
 Regular access into the library will be for all SUNY Oneonta students, faculty, and staff.
 Community visitors are also welcome.

 Do you want to check out a book?
 Get help with an assignment or research?
 Meet with a librarian?
 Learn about library hours or services?

 Visit our friendly experts at the Library's Reference and Circulation desks, both located on the first floor of the library.

 Library Help chat service provides live, real-time online help and expertise.
 Whether you are in the library or online, Library Help is a best bet for getting immediate support with any library question.
 After hours and anytime, the ever-expanding Library Help FAQ knowledge base has answers to a broad array of questions plus the opportunity to submit your own question.
 Visit Library Help at https://oneonta.libanswers.com/.

 For reference and general questions, call the Library Reference Desk at 607.436.2722.

 Classes begin Monday, August 28

 Labor Day Weekend --- Friday, September 1 (College closes after last class) – Monday, September 4 (Dorms remain open)

 Fall Weekend --- Friday, October 6 (College closes after last class) – Tuesday, October 10 (Dorms remain open)

 Open House --- Saturday, November 4 8 AM – 9 PM